<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=672348691155252&amp;ev=PageView&amp;noscript=1">

 • Job site signs enhance security, identify restricted areas, and direct people and vehicles to follow approved paths.

-With a four inch DuraLabel printer, such as the standalone DuraLabel Toro, you'll be able to make all of the job site signs and labels you need.
+With a DuraLabel printer, such as the Kodiak Max, you'll be able to make all of the job site signs and labels you need.
 Your DuraLabel printer can easily make small wire marker labels and a large job site sign.
-You can print pipe markers, window decals, and OSHA compliant safety signs.
-The versatility of a DuraLabel custom sign printer is amazing ? and that means it delivers a very fast ROI.
+You can print pipe marker labels, window decals, and OSHA-compliant safety signs.
+The versatility of a DuraLabel custom sign printer is amazing and that means it delivers a very fast ROI.